 For poop, water is needed.
-Either you wash your baby with a wet cloth or you wash him off under the tap.
-Make sure the water has the right temperature and that you hold your baby so that there is no risk that you drop him.
+Either you wash your baby with a wet cloth or you wash him or her off under the tap.
+Make sure the water has the right temperature and that you hold your baby so that there is no risk that you drop your child.

 If your baby shows a tendency to diaper rash (red skin), put on some appropriate ointment, for example white zinc oxide.

 Make sure the baby’s skin is completely dry before putting ointment and the nappy on.

 Other things to do to prevent and heal the rash is to let the baby be undiapered for at least one hour a day.
 This is not so easy once your baby has started to move around.
 Maybe you can put him in the bath tub (without water) and play with him for a while.